-Initially available only to married women, and burdened with a 27.5% luxury tax, the Pill would give women the freedom to avoid unwanted pregnancies and plan parenthood.
+Initially available only to married women, and burdened with a 27.5 per cent luxury tax, the pill would give women the freedom to avoid unwanted pregnancies and plan parenthood.

 This control over their reproductive future saw more women enter the workforce.
 Increased participation (and heightened social visibility) became the basis for ongoing social change that included legislation around equal pay for equal work and freedom from discrimination.